QuickBlox/CodeStyle-Guidelines-for-Developers/android/Java.md

 #### Variables declarations

+##### Field initialization

+Instance variables should be initialized in their declaration if possible.
+This improves readability of the code and reduces code in the constructor.
+You can omit explicitly initializing the value if the default initialization value for that type is the desired one.

 ##### For class level declarations
 - One declaration per line is recommended to improve readability
 - Always try to use empty line to group variables by their purpose: views/adapters/fragments and other UI related variables, business related models to other models etc.